Help guides and articles for your catering business.

 Note: Custom email domains are available on the Professional plan.

-Go to Settings → Email Domain and enter your domain name (e.g. yourbusiness.com).
+Go to Settings → Email Settings, find the Custom Email Domain section, and enter your domain name (e.g. yourbusiness.com).

 Choose the "from" address part — common choices are notifications, orders, or hello.